Methodology

 Layers: behavioral, project, source

-anc runs three layers of checks:
+anc runs three layers of audits:

-Re-running the same checks locally
+Re-running the same audits locally

 Every score on the leaderboard is reproducible.
 Install anc, then run:

-anc check <binary> --output json
+anc audit <binary> --output json

 Pass --audit-profile <category> to apply the same suppression set the leaderboard applies.
 The committed scorecards